-- (a) Describe how you identify activities for potential competitive sourcing. - (b) Describe how you have promoted continuous improvement within the organization to ensure you have the most efficient organization. - (c) Describe your timely compliance with the FAIR Act and efforts made to accurately list all commercial activities performed by your employees. - (d) Describe how your senior leaders promote competition.

-- (e) Describe how your competitive sourcing initiatives are supporting your agency's work on the other four Governmentwide initiatives. - (f) Describe, as quantitatively as possible, your results.
+- (a) Describe how you identify activities for potential competitive sourcing. - (b) Describe how you have promoted continuous improvement within the organization to ensure you have the most efficient organization. - (c) Describe how your senior leaders promote competition and what the results have been achieved.
+For instance, has the agency increased the number of bids received for competitions? - (d) Describe how your agency regularly reviews work performed once competitive sourcing studies have been completed to ensure that performance standards are met. - (e) Describe how your competitive sourcing initiatives are supporting your agency's work on the other four Governmentwide initiatives. - (f) Describe as quantitatively as possible your results, in terms of improved agency performance, effectiveness or efficiency, that can be attributed to your agency's implementation of the Competitive Sourcing initiative.